Scroll into the helix

 The magic is not in the grand cave or the eureka moment.
 It is at the edge of your comfort zone — right at the line where you do not know if you can hold it.
 Original thinking happens in the void.
 Connection — real connection, with each other, with the earth — does not require a ceremony.

 This is the operating system.
 AuDHD.
 LGBTQ+.
 Welsh-Irish.
 Camden.
 The hotel roof.
 The dust.
 The hospital wristband.
 27 subdomains.
-A Trans-founded venue opening its doors tomorrow.
+A independent venue opening its doors tomorrow.

 All of it.
 At the same time.